SHOMANS/SHOMANS/README.md

 ## My Services:
 ```
-☆ I will make your front end development
+☆ I will make your front end & back end development
 ☆ I will make your landing page
-☆ I will make your website
+☆ I will create your website
 ☆ I will transfer your design to a website
 ☆ I will make you a UI design on Adobe XD or Figma
 and more ...